 Kay Quinn is an Emmy Award-winning anchor and reporter at 5 On Your Side in St. Louis, Missouri.
-She currently co-anchors the 4 p.m. newscast with Art Holliday and Scott Connell and 5 p.m. newscast alongside Mike Bush.
+She currently anchors the 4 p.m. newscast with Chief Meteorologist Scott Connell and the 5 p.m. newscast alongside Mike Bush.

-After 30 years, there’s no place like 5 On Your Side for Kay.
+After more than 30 years, there’s no place like 5 On Your Side for Kay.

 “It’s really home for me,” said Kay, when asked about her almost three decades at the station.
 “From the first newscasts I watched, before I was even hired here, I could just feel that KSDK would be a great place to be.”